-If you file a grievance/request for Investigation, the quality of your care will not suffer.
+If you file an SMI grievance/request for Investigation, the quality of your care will not suffer.
+Mercy Care's providers are prohibited from any acts of retaliation as a result of you filing a request for SMI Investigation.

 Arizona Health Care Cost Containment System (AHCCCS) is committed to ensuring the availability of timely, quality behavioral health care.
 If you continue to have questions or difficulties accessing services, call the AHCCCS Clinical Resolution Team at 602-364-4558 or 1-800-867-5808.
 You may also submit concerns about quality of care by email at CQM@azahcccs.gov.